Bree Bode, MPH, CHES,®

-A career in health education allows Bree a chance to change the world, meet new people, learn from community members, advocate for better food systems, think creatively to create programs and build solutions alongside a team who encourages her to work harder and make changes.
+A career in health education allows Bree a chance to change the world, meet new people, learn from community members, advocate for better food systems, think creatively to create programs, and build solutions alongside a team that encourages her to work harder and make changes.

 The best advice Bree ever received was from her parents, who told her, “You can be anything you want to be.”